GWC-UNCC/Git-Intro/00-setup/README.md

    ![vscode popup](/pictures/intro/img09.png)

 \* - **NOTE**: to the right of the option you will see a set of keys you can press on your keyboard to launch the command palette without clicking.
-Also, this will now be referenced as "command palette" and I won't say those instructions again.
+Also, this will now be referenced as "command palette" for the rest of the instructions.

 Now don't do anything else with vscode yet, but continue to the next section.